fwg001/fwg001.github.io/_posts/2024-04-19-leadership-summit.markdown

 To cap off the day, [Nick Hahn](https://www.linkedin.com/in/nickhahn/) led a sharing time for our stories on different DS topics.

 - I liked the idea of having an onboarding rotation where new hires stay 2 weeks on 3 separate teams to get exposure to different products and groups.
 One rotation is the DS team where they get to see how things work, gain empathy for DS work.
-- Interacting with difficult teams came up and and idea shared was to have a fast track intake for teams you need to quickly build things for, along side the normal intake which takes more time.
+- Interacting with difficult teams came up and an idea shared was to have a fast-track intake for teams you need to quickly build things for, along side the normal intake which takes more time.
 The fast track gives this team easy access and builds trust with them to get them to adopt.
 - All the ideas and stories helped me consider how other teams solved similar problems and helped forecast some future issues that can arise.